June 01, 2023

 If you are utilizing AC electricity, then there are a couple of options:

-• The most common (and recommended) location is near your electrical power source.
+- The most common location is near your electrical power source.
 It is typically more cost effective to run tubing from your power source to the water’s edge – even hundreds of feet.
+The downside is that running tubing long distances adds backpressure if not properly sized.
+Also condensation can form in the line which can add backpressure if it’s not purged regularly.

 Choosing the best HIBLOW model:

-Reference your notes on the size and depth of your pond and check out our article regarding choosing the best model and size air pump for your application. https://www.hiblow-usa.com/2021/04/12/what-size-air-pump-should-i-use-to-aerate-my-pond/
+Reference your notes on the size, shape and depth of your pond and check out our article regarding choosing the best system for your application. https://www.hiblow-usa.com/2021/04/12/what-size-air-pump-should-i-use-to-aerate-my-pond/

 Tubing type and size: